Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 eavesdropping devices were used pursuant to the provisions of this

-Article shall report to the Department of State Police the
+Article shall report to the Illinois State Police the

 following with respect to each application for an order authorizing the